Student Tuition, Fees, and Assessments

 http://paymybill.uillinois.edu

 University Bursar is the central billing unit of the University of Illinois.
 The office is responsible for billing student account transactions including tuition and fees and collecting payment for the university.
-The office is different from the Office of Student Financial Aid in that it is not involved with awarding and processing student financial aid like loans and grants.
+The office is different from the Office of Student Financial Aid in that it is not involved with awarding and processing student financial aid like loans, scholarships, and grants.
 University Bursar is the office students contact if they have questions about charges or credits on their student account or need information about making payments to the university for their student account balance.
 University Bursar also handles inquiries regarding refunds for student account overpayments.
 Students are encouraged to review the University Bursar website to become familiar with services and policies.

 University Bursar Checklist